 The kitchen!
 With a folding table and chair for quick meals.

-My cleaning station, on the left.
+My cleaning station, on the right.
 Who needs a dishwasher?

 Dishes above the sink.
 But usually I just use the drying rack.